ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/setup.md

 `$existingWorkSpaceRG`: the resource group containing the Log Analytics Workspace above.

-`$skipDeployment`: the setup script will run everything but the Azure Resources deployment (for debug/testing only)
+`$skipDeployment`: the setup script will run everything but the Azure Resources deployment (for debug/testing only).